 Curled Leaves Due to Wind Damage

 When strong winds arrive, they can cause damage to plants in a number of ways.
 The wind itself can knock over tall tomato plants that are not staked and tied properly.

-Strong winds also cause leaves to lose water rapidly due to accelerated evaporation.
-Again, a plant’s leaves will curl up in an attempt to slow down the pace of water loss due to evaporation.
+Strong winds also cause leaves to lose water rapidly, due to accelerated evaporation.
+Again, a plant’s leaves will curl up in an attempt to slow down water loss due to evaporation.

-As mentioned above, you can use cloches to cover your young tomato plants and protect them from strong wind.
+As mentioned above, you can use cloches to cover your young tomato plants and protect them from strong winds.
 You can also use row covers, although these might not provide as much protection as cloches.

 For more information on these methods, check out my article on how to protect your plants from wind.

 Curled Leaves Due to Herbicides

-This problem is a little more difficult to solve, since you don’t always have control over what others use on their properties.
-Also, it can be difficult to trace the source of herbicides, which can arrive at your yard on the wind or in compost, manure, or mulch.
+This problem is a little more difficult to solve, since you don’t control what others use on their property.
+Also, it is difficult to trace the source of herbicides, which can arrive in your yard in many ways, including: